 The standard airbox draws in air from a single entry duct behind the front bumper.
 The size of this inlet is very small at approximately 35cm^2.
 The demand from the turbo results in this opening becoming a restriction.
 However, simply opening the filter inside the engine bay is detrimental since the filter position is directly behind the radiator and once the engine warms up - the filter will become quickly saturated with heat.
-Our intake system solves this issue by keeping the filter enclosed inside an airbox and adding a secondary feed which opens the inlet area by another 28cm^2.
+Our intake system solves this issue by keeping the filter enclosed inside an airbox and adding a secondary feed that opens the inlet area by another 28cm^2.
 This coupled with our Venturi Filter stack for smooth flow results in an immediate gain across the entire RPM range of 14-20hp.
-The dyno graph below shows the comparison between the stock airbox and the Eventuri intake system on a standard car with standard map and exhaust.
+The dyno graph below shows the comparison between the stock airbox and the Eventuri intake system on a standard car with a standard map and exhaust.
 Dyno runs were done back to back on the same day and with the hood closed.

 We then carried out road testing using a Vbox unit to record the acceleration from 60-130mph (also 100-200Km/h).
 Testing was conducted on the same stretch of road - again on the same day to keep variables minimum.
-Results show that with just the intake added, the acceleration times from 60-130mph and also 100-200Km/h reduced by approximately 1.2 seconds which is a significant change at such speeds.
+Results show that with just the intake added, the acceleration times from 60-130mph and also 100-200Km/h was reduced by approximately 1.2 seconds which is a significant change at such speeds.

 Acceleration results summary: